kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### Execution Time Tweaks for WATCH

-API Priority and Fairness manages WATCH requests but this involves a couple more excursions from the baseline behavior.
+API Priority and Fairness manages WATCH requests, but this involves a couple more excursions from the baseline behavior.
 The first concerns how long a WATCH request is considered to occupy its seat.
 Depending on request parameters, the response to a WATCH request may or may not